senmax/sen/readme.txt

-git is a version controlsystem
+git is a  distributed version controlsystem git is free software